 What happens in this step?

 Suitable interfaces are then implemented and secured.
 Depending on the system landscape, this can be done via direct database access, REST APIs, middleware, events—or via standardized connector approaches such as MCP.
-The goal is always that the AI does not retrieve data “somehow,” but via clearly defined, tested, and controllable paths.
+The goal is always to ensure that the AI does not retrieve data “somehow,” but via clearly defined, tested, and controllable paths.

 Why this step is so important

-The connection of additional databases and interfaces ensures that the AI does not guess or work with outdated information.
+Connecting additional databases and interfaces ensures that the AI does not guess or work with outdated information.
 Instead, it can retrieve current, reliable data and combine it with verified company knowledge.
 This makes answers more precise, processes faster, and tasks more automatable.

-What you get out of it
+What you gain from it

 The introductory meeting – the first step towards effective AI The use of artificial intelligence in companies does not begin with technology, but with understanding.That’s why every collaboration with Vimmera AI starts with a structured introductory meeting.
 This meeting serves to truly understand your organization, your challenges, and your goals.
 It is not a sales […]